Say ‘Farewell’ to Loved Ones

 In the case of situation 2, you might pick a specific date such as your birthday as you know this might be a difficult day for your loved ones to experience once you’re not there anymore.
 You could make a little ritual for the first few years, so your family can get used to experiencing your (or their) birthday without you there.

-In the case of situation 3, you might consider writing a separate note to your Trustee about when you’d like your messages to be sent out.
+In the case of situation 3, you might consider writing a separate note to your Legacy Contact about when you’d like your messages to be sent out.
 You can do this without telling them anything about the content of the messages.
-Besides, should your Trustee postpone or neglect to send out your messages, they will still be sent out six months after you have passed away automatically.
+Besides, should your Legacy Contact postpone or neglect to send out your messages, they will still be sent out six months after you have passed away automatically.

 Tip 5: Make an Outline